 Put simply by one of her producers, Phoebe Bridgers has found a way to make music that tells “heartbreaking stuff in an alluring way”.
 As 2020 has been a year characterised by suffering and isolation, the LA-based singer-songwriter’s second album couldn’t have arrived at a more fitting time.
 Punisher sees her songwriting develop into a mature place that juxtaposes supernatural themes with fairy tale metaphors, soundtracked by twisting melodies and wistful double-layered vocals.

 Whilst the album’s sound soothes, the lyricism unsettles.
 In Moon Song, Bridgers laments on being “held like water in your hands”, then reveals that the object of her affections has been sticking their “tongue down the throat of somebody” else.
 By laying details of the sentimental right next to the coarse, the harsh reality of heartache is reflected.
-Inspired in part by writer Joan Didion and her musings on Californian destruction, Bridgers paints a bleak portrait of contemporary America; for example, she reflects on the changing landscape by claiming “I grew up here, till it all went up in flames” in Garden Song.
+Inspired in part by the writer Joan Didion and her musings on Californian destruction, Bridgers paints a bleak portrait of contemporary America; reflecting on the changing landscape with “I grew up here, till it all went up in flames” in Garden Song.

 It’s fair to say 2020 has been a rather dull year and the initial lockdown feels like a thing of the past, when in reality it was only 9 months ago.
 During this time, I faced one of my biggest challenges, completing my undergraduate dissertations, something that filled me with dread and angst.
 That’s when my saving grace came along.
 Dua Lipa released what can only be described as one of my favourite albums of the last decade.